SohamV8/Send-Note/README.md

 <h1>Send Note</h1>
-You can see this website on : https://send-note.vercel.app/
+You can visit this website on : https://send-note.vercel.app/
 <hr>
 <h3>This project is designed to revolutionize the way students access and share academic materials.</h3>